Josiah B. and Sara Moore House

 The Josiah B. and Sara Moore House is a house in Villisca, Iowa, United States.
 The house was the site of the 1912 brutal murder of eight people, including children.
 A documentary has been made about the murder, which remains unsolved.
-The house was renovated in the 1990s and serves as the Villisca Axe Murder House.
+The house was renovated in the 1990s and is known as the Villisca Axe Murder House.

 History

 The house was constructed in 1868.
+The house is a wood-frame building with a gable-front-and-wing plan and is a modest interpretation of the Queen Anne style.

 Josiah Moore and his family bought the house in 1903 and lived there until 1912.
 On the night of June 9, 1912, the six members of the Moore family and two house guests were bludgeoned to death in the residence.
 All eight victims, including six children, had severe head wounds inflicted with an axe.

 Over the next 90 years, the house at 508 E. 2nd Street had thirteen owners.
 Among them was the Villisca State Savings and Loan (1963 to 1971), possibly assumed as a foreclosure.
 The house experienced long periods of vacancy, and was a rental property in the 1960s and 1970s.
 It had fallen into disrepair by the time it was acquired by Rick and Vicki Sprague on New Year’s Eve in 1994.

 Sometime between 1936 and 1994, the house underwent quite numerous changes.
 The front and back porches were closed in, plumbing and electricity were added and the outbuildings were removed or replaced.